Szwochm/OSCP-Prep/eCCPT Networking/README.md

 HKEY_LOCAL_MACHINE\System\Microsoft\Windows\CurrentVersion\Policies\System: Add DWORD LocalAccountTokenFilterPolicy and set to 1

-You can set Registry values via powershell session using Set-ItemProperty -Path
+You can set Registry values via powershell session using `Set-ItemProperty -Path`

+You can set Registry values via CLI using `reg add`